Adrita-Khan/Adrita-Khan/README.md

 I strongly believe in **diversity, equity, and inclusion**.
 I am committed to fostering a collaborative scientific community through impactful research and meaningful collaborations that advance knowledge within academia and beyond.

-## Looking Ahead
-I am actively seeking MSc and PhD opportunities that will allow me to deepen my expertise in interdisciplinary STEM research.
-My goal is to contribute to groundbreaking discoveries while building collaborative relationships with fellow researchers who share a commitment to advancing our understanding of the universe.

->  I am open to **research collaborations** and **graduate opportunities** in physics, astronomy, and computational sciences.

-Whether exploring cosmic phenomena or developing innovative computational techniques, I'm driven by curiosity and the potential to make meaningful contributions to the scientific community.

 ---